At the end of 2012 I sold my condo, quit my job, and bought a ticket to the other side of the world. (Cue dramatic music!)

 So there’s the why.
 Now for the what:

-A few days after Christmas I will fly into Bangkok, where I will meet up with some friends from home who are flying via Paris.
-They will be joining me for the first two weeks of my trip.
+A few days after Christmas I flew into Bangkok, where I met up with some friends from home who were flying via Paris.
+They joined me for the first two weeks of my trip.

-From there we take a bus to Siem Reap, the city closest to the temples of Angkor Wat.
-After a few days we will take a boat to Phnom Penh, and then they will leave me to my own devices.
+From there we took a bus to Siem Reap, the city closest to the temples of Angkor Wat.
+After a few days we took a boat to Phnom Penh, where they left me to contemplate the genocide museum and the Killing Fields on my own.

-Then I will head south to Penang, Malaysia, where I will spend the lunar new year.
+Then I took an overnight bus south to Penang, Malaysia, where I will spent the lunar new year.

-After that, we will go to Wuxi, China, where I will be teaching for four months.
+From K.L.
+I flew to Wuxi, China, where I taught for four months.

 (Are you jealous?
 Because I’m kind of jealous, and I’m doing it!)